bryanlarsen/hobo-contrib/README.markdown

 The plugin has an install script which will copy some assets to your public directory.
-The install scripts concatenate all javascripts into hobo-contrib.javascript and stylesheets into hobo-controb.css.
+The install scripts concatenate all javascripts into hobo-contrib.js and stylesheets into hobo-controb.css.
 If you wish to use the individual files, they are available in vendor/plugins/hobo-contrib/public.

 You then need to include the taglib, e.g. in application.dryml: